BGA Studio Guidelines

 II-6 Avoid move confirmations

-As a rule of thumb, don't provide a way to confirm a move.
+As a rule of thumb, don't require move confirmation.
 Confirming a move slows down the user interface and thus, the game flow.
-You can eventually allow a player to confirm a move if this is a very critical step in a game, and if it is possible that a player triggers the action by accident.
-If client interaction is very complex and allows cancellation, final move can be confirmed with "Done" button.
+You can allow a player to confirm a move if this is a very critical step in a game, and if it is possible to trigger an action by accident.
+If client interactions are very complex and allow cancellation, the final move can be confirmed with a "Done" button.

-Hive: each move have to be confirmed with click on the location because it very easy to click by accident
+Hive: Each move has to be confirmed with click on the location because it is very easy to click by accident.

-Russian Railroads: move involves multiple interactions and can contains dozens of subactions, when player is done "planning" he pressed "Done" button to submit move to server.
+Russian Railroads: Each move involves multiple interactions and can contains dozens of subactions.
+When the player is done "planning" they presses a "Done" button to submit the move to the server.